andreatramacere/jetset/doc/install.rst

 Requirements
 ^^^^^^^^^^^^
 The following python packages are required:
- - python 2.7 or >=3.6 (python 3 is suggested, python 2 should work still fine)
+ - python >=3.6 (python >=3.6 is suggested, older python 3 versions should  work, python 2 is not supported any more from version>=1.1.0)
  - setuptools
  - scipy
  - numpy